 The Imagining Inclusion Project

-that is focused on discovering the reality of people with lived experience of mental illness and
+that focused on discovering the reality of people with lived experience of mental illness and

-factors that contribute to community inclusion, health and wellbeing.
+factors that contributed to community inclusion, health and wellbeing.

 Project Phase 1